akto-api-security/tests-library/remediation/UNION_SUBQUERY_EXTRACT_USERNAME_MYSQLI_POST.md

 ### Step 3: Employ a Web Application Firewall (WAF)
 A good WAF can help filter out SQL Injection attempts.
 While this shouldn't be your only line of defense, it can be a useful tool in your security arsenal.

-### Step 4: Regularly Update and Patch Systems
-Just like plug-ins and other pieces of software, your SQL-driven applications need to be patched and updated on a regular basis.
-Updates often contain security enhancements and patches that can protect against known bugs and vulnerabilities.

-Keep in mind that depending on the exact scenario, not all remediation steps might be applicable.
-It is vital to understand the underlying issue and address it in a way that makes sense within your specific context.